mosip/k8s-infra/mosip/longhorn/README.md

    defaultSettings.defaultReplicaCount=1
    ```
 1. The value "5" means 5% of the total available node CPU is allocated to **each** `instance-manager` pod in the `longhorn-system` namespace.
-   This value should be ok for sandbox and pilot but may have to increase to default "12" for production.
+   This value should be fine for sandbox and pilot but you may have to increase the default to "12" for production.
    The value can be updated on Longhorn UI after installation.
    ```
    guaranteedEngineManagerCPU: 5